 Your Cobalt boat helm will monitor and provide operation of the boat's functions.
 The gauges are illuminated for night operation.
+When the switches are activated, the LEDs will illuminate if the switch is ON.

 On occasion, a small fluctuation in a gauge reading is not unusual.
 If an instrument reading is outside the normal or recommended ranges, determine the cause or see your authorized Cobalt dealer.